top of page

 Access 4

-Single game tickets start at $8 for lawn seats and $11 for dugout seats.
-A Scout Seat costs $17 and includes a voucher for a hot dog and soda or beer.
-VIP Tables are available for $180 ($45 a person) that includes a buffet offering burgers, hot dogs, brats, and soda.
-The two main price points are affordable and when you include the money saved on parking and the cost of food should make many customers return back to KMS for a game in the near future.
+Single-game tickets start at $8/$10 for lawn seats and $11/$13 for dugout seats.
+A ticket for a Wednesday night game costs $18 and includes a voucher for a hot dog and soda or beer.
+VIP Tables are available for $180 ($45 a person) and include a buffet offering burgers, hot dogs, brats, and soda.
+The two main price points are affordable and when you include the money saved on parking and the cost of food should make many customers return to KMS for a game shortly.

-An additional star for the great looking logo, team colors, and retro uniforms that are now a classic look to a new generation of millennial baseball fans.
+The team earns a star for the great-looking logo, team colors, and retro uniforms that are now a classic look to a new generation of millennial baseball fans.

-A fourth star for the beer garden and tent bar in the left field corner, a popular destination for Thursday and weekend games, and a great sport for socialization.
+A second star is for the beer garden and tent bar in the left field corner, a popular destination for Thursday and weekend games, and a great sport for socialization.

 The final extra star is for the design and modern comforts of the ballpark that is not your typical summer collegiate facility.
 A wraparound concourse, children’s play area, outfield lawn seating, and a beer garden make it an impressive facility not only for the league but in the state of Indiana.